-Research Report, Minor Dissertation and Dissertation results proposed by assessors Faculty Response Both assessors recommend a reassessment.
-The student revises and re-submits.
-The marks of the two re-assessments are each capped at 50%.
-4. One of the assessors recommends a fail, while the other recommends a mark of 50% or more, or a reassessment.
+Research Report, Minor Dissertation and Dissertation results proposed by assessors Faculty Response 4.
+One of the assessors recommends a fail, while the other recommends a mark of 50% or more, or a reassessment.
 Appoint an additional assessor: If the additional assessor recommends a pass, the two pass marks are averaged, bearing in mind that if one of the original assessors required a reassessment, the mark of the reassessment of that assessor is capped at 50%.
 If the additional assessor recommends a fail, the student fails this component of the degree study.
 If the additional assessor recommends a major revision and reassessment, the student revises and resubmits for reassessment.
 The additional assessor's mark, as well as that of the reassessment of one of the original assessors where applicable, is each capped at 50%.
 The final mark is the average between 50% and the second assessor's (pass) mark in case the pass mark of the original assessor did not involve a reassessment.
-Appoint an expert advisor or an arbitrator.
+OR Appoint an expert advisor or an arbitrator.
 Consider the expert advisor's recommendation (not binding on FHDCs pronouncement) and recommend an appropriate mark.
 5. One of the assessors recommends Student revises and resubmits for reassessment to the assessor requiring reassessment. reassessment, while the other assessor recommends a pass.
 If this assessor recommends a pass mark for the revised work, this assessor's mark is capped at 50%.
 The final mark is the average of the marks of the two assessors.
 If this assessor recommends a fail for the revised work, appoint a third assessor (as above) or appoint an expert advisor or an arbiter.
 Consider the recommendation of the expert advisor or the third assessor or the arbitrator.